millerk22/emc2-labs/EMC2-Labs-Winter/lab18.rst

 The K-Means Algorithm
 ---------------------

-Finding the global minimizing partition :math:`S^*` is difficult since the set of partitions can be very large, but the *k-means* algorithm is a heuristic approach that can often provide reasonably accurate results.
+Finding the global minimizing partition :math:`S^*` is difficult since the set of partitions can be very large, but the *K-Means* algorithm is a heuristic approach that can often provide reasonably accurate results.

 We begin by specifying an initial cluster mean :math:`\mu_i^{(1)}` for each :math:`i=1,\ldots,N` (this can be done by random initialization, or according to some heuristic).
 For each iteration, we adopt the following procedure.
 Given a current set of cluster means :math:`\mu^{(t)}`, we find a partition :math:`S^{(t)}` of the observations such that each point, :math:`x_j`, is in its closest cluster: